 The heart will not permit adequate circulation after sudden cardiac arrest, even if CPR is performed.
 Using an AED immediately after sudden cardiac arrest can increase the chance of survival by more than 90%.
 The survival rate is reduced by approximately 10% for each minute that defibrillation is delayed.

-The combination of CPR and AED use can literally bring a person back to life.
+The combination of FIRST AID, CPR and AED use can literally bring a person back to life.

-As a Fitness Professional, to prepare yourself to respond and provide urgent care in an emergency, you will need CPR and AED training.
+As a Fitness Professional, to prepare yourself to respond and provide urgent care in an emergency, you will need FIRST AID, CPR and AED training.